zama-ai/fhevm/docs/getting_started/write_contract/remix.md

 # Using Remix

-We have decided to deprecate our Remix fork in favor of a new plugin we are currently developing.
-This plugin will enable you to develop your contracts directly on [the official Remix IDE](https://remix.ethereum.org) by simply loading the fhEVM plugin.
+This document provides guidance on using the new Zama plugin for the [the official Remix IDE](https://remix.ethereum.org), which replaces the deprecated Remix fork.
+This allows you to develop and manage contracts directly in Remix by simply loading the fhEVM plugin.

-To use it:
+## Installing the Zama plugin

 1. Go to the "Plugin Manager" page
 2. Click on "Connect to a Local Plugin"